Bioconductor/EuroBioC2022/content/registration.md

 ## Details

-The non-refundable fees include participation in the talks and workshops, and all other conference events: coffee breaks, buffet lunch, and social dinner.
+The non-refundable fees include participation in the talks and workshops, and all other conference events: coffee breaks, buffet lunch, and conference dinner.

 Places are awarded on a first-come, first-served basis.
 In previous years the conference was sold out.
 We aim to finalize registration by 20 July 2022.